LaidlawJW/Course-Management-System-Code/README.md

-Project for CS 330 - Programming Languages by Justin Laidlaw, Colten Alan, and Joey Cisler.
+Project for CS 330 - Programming Languages by Justin Laidlaw, Colten Alan, and Joey Newman.